 AASB 101.117(a) AASB 101.117(b) All other AFS financial assets are measured at fair value.
 Gains and losses are recognised in other comprehensive income and reported within the AFS reserve within equity, except for impairment losses and foreign exchange differences on monetary assets, which are recognised in profit or loss.
 When the asset is disposed of or is determined to be impaired the cumulative gain or loss recognised in other comprehensive income is reclassified from the equity reserve to profit or loss and presented as a reclassification adjustment within other comprehensive income.
-Interest calculated using the effective interest method and dividends are recognised in profit or loss within finance income (see Note 3.6).
+Interest calculated using the effective interest method and dividends are recognised in profit or loss within 'finance income' (see Note 4.6).

 Reversals of impairment losses for AFS debt securities are recognised in profit or loss if the reversal can be objectively related to an event occurring after the impairment loss was recognised.
-For AFS equity investments impairment reversals are not recognised in profit loss and any subsequent increase in fair value is recognised in other comprehensive income.
+For AFS equity investments impairment reversals are not recognised in profit loss and any subsequent increase in fair value is recognised in Other Comprehensive Income ('OCI').